gtk-rs/lgpl-docs/gtk/vendor.md

 icons as the only way to convey critical information regarding your application, as the notification area may not exist on the user's environment, or may have been removed.
-You should always check that a status icon has been embedded into a notification area by using `StatusIconExt::is_embedded`, and gracefully recover if the function returns `false`.
+You should always check that a status icon has been embedded into a notification area by using `StatusIcon::is_embedded`, and gracefully recover if the function returns `false`.

 On X11, the implementation follows the